Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: System Architecture

-Most existing Islamic QA systems implement a text-only retrieval--generation workflow, sometimes enhanced with reranking (e.g., AFTINA) or iterative retrieval refinement (e.g., FARSIQA) \cite{mohammed2025aftina,asl2025farsiqa}.
-Other systems, such as MufassirQAS, similarly focus on vector-database RAG with transparent citations \cite{alan2025improving}.
-Agentic RAG approaches introduce structured tool calls for iterative evidence seeking and answer revision, improving generative faithfulness.
-However, they primarily extend retrieval behavior rather than integrating deterministic jurisprudential calculators and symbolic geo-temporal tools under a unified router \cite{bhatia2026ragagenticragfaithful}.
-In contrast, \textbf{our multi-agent architecture} routes each query to a heterogeneous tool suite, including deterministic zakat and inheritance calculators (Figure~\ref{fig:fanar_sadiq_inheritance_system}), canonical verse lookup, and rule-based calendar and prayer-time computation.
+In contrast, \textbf{our multi-agent architecture} routes each query to a heterogeneous tool suite, including deterministic zakat and inheritance calculators (Figure~\ref{fig:fanar_sadiq_inheritance_system} in Appendix), canonical verse lookup, and rule-based calendar and prayer-time computation.
 We further apply citation normalization and post-generation verification to reduce Quran/Hadith misquotation and support rule-intensive inheritance reasoning.
 In our multi-agent system, we use Fanar~\cite{fanar2024} as the LLM agent.
+We chose it because it offers free API access and has demonstrated strong performance across diverse benchmarks~\cite{bhatia2026ragagenticragfaithful}.